Demo · Build · Transform · Enjoy

 The entry to the living room was shifted to the left to make space for a dining area and improve traffic flow.

-We added counter space to the left of the cabinet, dropped the built-in height to improve the proportion, and topped it with crown molding.
+We added counter space to the left of the cabinet and dropped the built-in height to improve the proportion.

 Pushing back the tall pantry cupboard flush with the fridge kept the front counter open-ended.